-1. Report it: The person bullied may be too scared to tell anyone

-2. Remember that nobody deserves to be bullied

-3. Show the bully that you and your friends strongly disapprove of his/her actions.

-4. Give support to students who are bullied.
+- 1. Report it the person bullied may be too scared to tell anyone - 2.
+Remember that nobody deserves to be bullied - 3.
+Show the bully that you and your friends strongly disapprove of his/her actions - 4.
+Give support to students who are bullied

 Location of the Discipline policy (Student Management Policy) is found on the school's Intranet.
-To obtain a copy please ask at the office.
+To obtain a copy please contact the School Office.